 There are several more arcane adjustments that I won’t go into here and some of which did not work on my radio but suffice it to say that the PL-880 offers lots of room for personalization.
 Again, an unusually exhaustive discussion of all the settings is available at the Yahoo PL-880 Group:

-Conclusion: Firmware versions and the possibilities of improvements aside for now, the PL-880 is overall a worthy performer.
-While it’s Synchronous Detection performance is disappointing, I think the PL-880 is a great performer.
-Comparing it overall side-by-side with my PL-660 I find the PL-880 much better sounding, easier to tune on SSB and somewhat improved on AM and FM reception.
+Conclusion: Firmware versions aside for now, the PL-880 is overall a worthy performer.
+While it’s Synchronous Detection performance is disappointing, I think the PL-880 is a great performer on SW and FM.
+Comparing it overall side-by-side with my PL-660 I find the PL-880 much better sounding, easier to tune on SSB and somewhat improved on FM reception.
 It’s SW is too close to the PL-660 to pick a winner so my overall nod goes to the PL-880…I think it’s a winner.

 Click below to see it at Amazon.